top of page

 PROHIBITION AGAINST SHARING CORPORATE PROJECTS AND ASSETS

-No member, Director, officer, employee, or other person connected with this corporation or any private individual, shall receive any time any of the net earnings or pecuniary profit from the operations of the corporation, provided, however, that this provision shall not prevent payment to any such person of reasonable compensation for services performed for the corporation in affecting any of its purposes as shall be fixed by resolution of the Board of Directors; and no such person or persons shall be entitled to share in the distribution of, and shall not receive, any of the corporate assets on dissolution of the corporation.
-ALL members, if any, of the corporation shall be deemed to have expressly consented and agreed that on such dissolution or winding up of the affairs of the corporation, after all debts have been satisfied, then remaining in the hands of the Board of Directors shall be distributed as required by the Articles of Incorporation of The Poet Tree, Incorporated and not otherwise.
+No member, Director, officer, employee, or other person connected with this corporation or any private individual, will receive at any time any of the net earnings or pecuniary profit from the operations of the corporation, provided, however, that this provision will not prevent payment to any such person of reasonable compensation for services performed for the corporation in affecting any of its purposes as will be fixed by resolution of the Board of Directors; and no such person or persons will be entitled to share in the distribution of, and will not receive, any of the corporate assets on dissolution of the corporation.
+All members, if any, of the corporation will be deemed to have expressly consented and agreed that on such dissolution or winding up of the affairs of the corporation, after all debts have been satisfied, then remaining in the hands of the Board of Directors will be distributed as required by the Articles of Incorporation of The Poet Tree, Incorporated, and not otherwise.

 WRITTEN CONSENT OF DIRECTORS ADOPTING BYLAWS

-We, the undersigned, are all of the persons named as the first Directors in the Articles of Incorporation of the Poet Tree, Incorporated, a California Corporation, and pursuant to the authority granted to the Directors in Article 6 of said Articles and by Article 3, Section 9 of these Bylaws, to take action by unanimous written consent without a meeting, consent to, and hereby do adopt the foregoing Bylaws, consisting of 13 pages {in the original} as the Bylaws of said corporation.
+We, the undersigned, are all persons named as current, elected members of the Board of Directors of the Poet Tree, Incorporated, a California Corporation; and pursuant to the authority granted to the Directors in Article 6 of the Articles of Incorporation, and by Article 3, Section 1 of these Bylaws, hereby do adopt the foregoing Bylaws, consisting of 11 Articles and subtext, as the Bylaws of The Poet Tree, Incorporated (dba The Sacramento Poetry Center).

 Theresa Sullivan, Director